Name: Jenny Matrix

 And as for the future…

 After a few close shaves with death, Jenny would finally breathe a sigh of relief after being accepted into college and moving to the big city, but years of lies and isolation had turned her into a social outcast.
 Becoming more like Matrix with every passing day, Jenny would dread the monthly visits of her father, who had obviously shacked up with Bennett immediately following her departure, and who would often talk with him on the phone in her presence.
 ‘No!’ he would insist, giggling like a school girl.
 ‘How many times do I have to tell you?
 I will not dooo eeet,’ ending each call with his customary kiss.
-Afterwards, he would lie and tell Jenny that the call was from longtime admirer General Franklin Kirby, who after so many years of trying to coax him out of military retirement simply would not take No for an answer.
+Afterwards, he would lie and tell Jenny that the call was from longtime admirer General Franklin Kirby, who continued to try and coax him out of military retirement.
 For Matrix, the games would never end.

 Jenny would eventually turn to acting in an attempt to rid herself of her father’s violent stigma.
 She would later go on to star in the long-running teen drama Charmed.